 The NSW Government’s Domestic Violence Line (DV Line) is a 24/7 crisis intervention service for women who experience intimate partner or ex-partner violence.
 The service provides crisis counselling, advocacy, and assists with referrals to crisis accommodation and women’s refuges.
 Male callers are also referred to appropriate services.

 Women experiencing violence are provided crisis counselling over the phone and/or referred directly to services for face-to-face assessment and support, using interpreter services when needed.

 What have we achieved so far?

-In 2018–19, the DV Line received approximately 18,000 calls where counselling and support were offered, such as accommodation or referrals.
+In 2019-20 and 2020-21, the NSW DV Line received over 20,000 and 22,000 calls respectively, where counselling and referrals were provided to women experiencing domestic and family violence.
 The average speed with which calls were answered was under one minute and thirty seconds, providing a responsive service for women in crisis or requiring support.
-Approximately 14 per cent of all callers to the DV Line identified as Aboriginal or Torres Strait Islander.

 What is next?